dathanh-nguyen/predicting-hotel-booking-cancellations/README.md

 - Regularized Logistic Regression
 - Random Forest Classifier

 Each of the models was tuned using a 10-fold cross validation.
 The best model was selected based on the performance on the test set, using the highest accuracy achieved.
+In the code, only Random Forest and the Regularized Logistic Regression Model are included, since KNN's tuning process is largely similar to the RF model.

 ## Final Results
 The best performing model was the random forest model.